ToyEye/ToyEye/README.md

 <p align="center"># 🏠 Hello👋, my name is Oleksii 😄</p>
-### I have been working with frontend since 2021, and I mentioned other people
+### I have been working with frontend since 2021, and I mentioned other people.
+I like my job!
+I teach, learn and develop!

 ## 📲 My Links